10 September 2021

 The development of a place strategy is about making the sales experience for the customer easier.

-The Distribution Strategy is part of the Place Strategy
+The Distribution Strategy is the main element of the Place Strategy

 How the product gets into the hands of the customer is defined by a distribution strategy.